 After graduating from Queen’s University in Kingston, Ontario, Fiona moved to the UK.
 She began working in the film industry as a production runner on Wish You Were Here, directed by David Leland and produced by Sarah Radclyffe.
 She then joined Working Title Films in various production positions on films such as Chris Menge’s A World Apart, Stephen Frears’ The Grifters and Vincent Ward’s Map of the Human Heart.
 She freelanced as a line producer for Working Title’s award-winning TV series The Borrowers and The Return of The Borrowers before working briefly at the BFI as a production executive and then as a freelance producer with the BBC with directors such as Pawel Pawlikowski, John Akomfrah and John Mackay.
 In 2002 she joined the UK Film Council as Head of Production.

-Jamie Wolpert, Development Executive
+Aoife Hayes, Development Executive

-David Segal-Hamilton, Development Executive
+Brian Walters, Development Executive

 Marilyn Milgrom, Script Consultant